-- A concurrent-multiple-baseline-across-participants design will be used to evaluate the efficacy of CBC-D on rural students' noncompliant behavior. - The social acceptability of CBC-D to rural parents and teachers, along with the effect of CBC-D on the caregiver-teacher relationship, will be also evaluated. - Participants will consist of 4-5 parent-teacher pairs sharing concerns about a student's noncompliant behavior. - Results will provide preliminary information on the efficacy of CBC-D as a potential method of service delivery for at-risk children in rural communities.
+- A concurrent multiple baseline across participants design will be used to evaluate the efficacy of CBC-D on rural students' noncompliant behavior. - The social acceptability of CBC-D to rural parents and teachers and effect of CBC-D on the caregiver-teacher relationship will be also evaluated. - Participants will be six parent-teacher pairs sharing concerns about a student's noncompliant behavior. - CBC will be conducted through WebEx videoconferencing software. - Results will provide preliminary information on the efficacy of CBC-D as a potential method of service delivery for at-risk children in rural communities.